Turning Market Volatility into Opportunity: Strategies for Protecting and Growing Your Retirement Portfolio in Uncertain Times

 Falling rates: Consider refinancing debt or shifting toward growth-oriented investments while borrowing costs are low.

-Rather than reacting to every rate change, use them as strategic inflection points.
+Rather than reacting to every rate change, let’s use them as strategic inflection points.

 3. Protect Against Sequence-of-Returns Risk

-When you withdraw from your portfolio during a downturn, losses can become harder to recover from.
+When we withdraw from our portfolios during a downturn, losses can become harder to recover from.
 To reduce this risk:

 Keep 1–3 years of living expenses in cash or short-term instruments.